Citizenship Act: BJP to launch public awareness, outreach programme from Dec 14-18

 West Bengal BJP president Dilip Ghosh told PTI that the party will launch a mass contact programme and distribute literature about the law.
 He estimated that over two crore people can get Indian citizenship under the amended Act.
 At many places, the campaign will start from Saturday, a day after the Winter Session of Parliament ends.

-The party's Uttar Pradesh general secretary Vijay Bahadur Pathak said the BJP will "dispel" the "opposition-sponsored propaganda" that the Act is against any community and tell the masses how it will benefit a large number of minorities from the three countries who had been living in poor condition in India after fleeing their nations due to religious persecution
+The party's Uttar Pradesh general secretary Vijay Bahadur Pathak said the BJP will "dispel" the "opposition-sponsored propaganda" that the Act is against any community and tell the masses how it will benefit a large number of minorities from the three countries who had been living in poor condition in India after fleeing their nations due to religious persecution.

-Opposition parties such as the Congress and the Trinamool Congress have dubbed the law "discriminatory against Muslims" and "violative of the Constitution", and argued that it makes religion a ground for citizenship.
+Opposition parties such as the Congress and the Trinamool Congress have dubbed the law "discriminatory against Muslims" and "violative of the Constitution" and argued that it makes religion a ground for citizenship.
 The BJP has asserted that the amended Act not against any community.
 Pathak said the amendment was about giving citizenship and not denying it.